Skelmersdale and Upholland Group Home

 Welcome to the Skelmersdale and UpHolland group's home page.
 Within these pages you will find information relating to our group, where we meet, upcoming speakers and any projects we are carrying out.

-The group meet at the Upholland Library Community Room, Hall Green , Upholland WN8 OPB on the 3rd Tuesday of the month during January, February and March, and then will change to the first Tuesday for the rest of the year.
-There are no meeting in July, August and December.
+The group meet at the Upholland Library Community Room, Hall Green , Upholland WN8 OPB on the 1st Tuesday of the month.
+Traditionally there are no meetings in July and August, please see our programme page for full details.
 The meetings will start at 7.30 p.m.
 Project work may well continue into July and August though not in the Community Centre.

 New members are always welcome to any of our meetings and members are always willing to try and help break down a 'brick wall'.